digi-embedded/connectcore-ble-python/examples/ConfigureInterfacesSample/readme.txt

     Advertisement registered
     >

-  Start the InterfacesConfigurationSample mobile phone application.
+  Start the BLENetworkConfigurationSample mobile phone application.
 When the application starts, follow these steps:

     1) Select the device from the list.
 Enter the password (1234) when asked.